 At several points along our path there were small signs explaining how a study was in progress to track the forest’s recovery after the fire.
 Each sign was on a post and had a small L bracket that you were invited to place your phone on and take a photo of the area and upload it to a specific site so that researchers could collect them all and create a virtual time-lapse of the forest as it recovers.

 The first photo at the top of this post was one of the specially posed pictures we took.
-Sadly, since we don’t do Twitter, Flickr (spelled wrong on the sign, WTF) or Facebook or any organized social media we will not be adding our pictures to the timeline.
+Sadly, since, at that time, we didn’t do Twitter, Flickr (spelled wrong on the sign, WTF) or Facebook or any organized social media we will not be adding our pictures to the timeline.

 Between a couple of the “please take a picture and post it” signs we came across the trailhead to the Tuolumne River Canyon.
 If we had both been in better shape at that point we would have been tempted to take the hike but with all our unexpected packing and unpacking of late my knees and the girl’s back were in no shape for such exertions.